Writers Write is a resource for writers. We’ve put together a post on ways to stay gender neutral and solve problems with pronouns.

 Your writing must be easy to read.
 It must also be specific.
 This means you need to make sure that you do not confuse your reader when referring to gender.

-Using multiple gender terms is tedious, confusing, and annoying to read out loud.
+Using multiple gender terms for pronouns is tedious, confusing, and annoying to read out loud.

 a.
 Let him/her organise his/her own banking facilities.